marcelpetrick/Cullendula/README.md

 The button "trash" (or DOWN arrow-key) moves the current image to the trash-folder.
 When you are done, then close the app.
 The result (the best photos) are inside the output-folder :)

-This is version 0.1.
+This is version 0.2.

-Builds and runs with: Linux, Gcc, Qt 5.10 and QtCreator 4.6-beta Builds and runs with: Windows 7, Qt 5.5 and QtCreator 4.6
+Builds and runs with: Linux, Gcc, Qt 5.10 and QtCreator 4.6-beta

+Builds and runs with: Windows 7, Qt 5.5 and QtCreator 4.6

-note bene: if you don't like, THEN don't use OR help to fix and expand it :)
+nota bene: if you don't like, THEN don't use OR help to fix and expand it :)

 # History
 v0.1 was the basic release; working, but ugly